Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - An observatory in Canada has detected explosive radio signals coming from an 11 billion year old world "rising from the grave".

-The 22 FRBs mentioned above originated from a single, and most unlikely, place: an 11-billion-year-old "stellar graveyard."
+The 22 FRBs mentioned above originated from one place, and the most unlikely place: an 11-billion-year-old "stellar graveyard."

 The Milky Way (left) is placed next to a dead galaxy similar to the one that emitted the strange signals - Photo: NASA/ESA

-According to Live Science, a "stellar cemetery" is how scientists describe a galaxy that has died, meaning it has stopped forming stars long ago.
+According to Live Science, "stellar cemetery" is how scientists describe a dead galaxy, meaning it has stopped forming stars long ago.

 Unlike the Milky Way, these galaxies are usually quiet and faint.
 And no current astronomical theory can explain why they emit FRB signals.